lorenzoorsingher/ASA_Glovojs/README.md

 - **Field** - this class represents the game field, it contains all the information about the parcels, delivery zones and spawn zones which is used to generate the graph that is used by the genetic algorithm.

 - **Dashboard** - the dashboard offers a real time visualization of the game state and the agents' actions.
 Thanks so this tool it's possible to visualize not only the agent's actual percept but also the plans that the agents are following, great for debug.

+- **Planner** - this class is used to interface with the PDDL solver and to generate the plans for the agents.
+It contains all the logic translate a request into a PDDL problem and parsing the result

 Some additional components are present to have handy representations of actions, positions and other data structures.